Key Takeaways:

 The CFA Institute administers the CFA certification program.
 In order to receive certification, you must become a member of the CFA Society and pay the annual membership dues.

-In general, CFA holders primarily work in occupations that center on investing.
-The certification is advantageous in occupations that relate to investing and portfolio analysis.
+In general, CFA holders primarily work in occupations that center on investing, including investment analysts, portfolio managers, wealth managers, strategists and consultants.

 As a side note, “certified financial advisor” is a common misnomer for the CFA certification.
 Although this might sound like a logical title for a financial advisor designation, it is entirely inaccurate.
 So the next time you come across a CFA, remember that it stands for chartered financial analyst.

-The Certified Financial Planner Board of Standards oversees the CFP certification.
-Like the CFA program, applicants need to meet certain education and experience requirements.
-In order to earn the CFP, you need a bachelor’s degree and some college-level study in financial planning.
-Applicants must have 6,000 hours of experience with financial planning (or 4,000 hours through an apprenticeship program).
+Like the CFA program, CFP® candidates need to meet certain education and experience requirements set by the CFP Board.
+In order to earn the CFP®, you need a bachelor’s degree from an accredited college or university, as well as 6,000 hours of experience related to financial planning (or 4,000 hours through an apprenticeship program).
+You’ll also need to complete a CFP Board-registered education program.

-There is then an exam which takes place during two three-hour sessions on a single day.
+The process culminates with a 170-question exam that takes place over the course of two three-hour sessions on a single day.
 The multiple-choice exam uses real-life situations to assess an applicant’s ability to use broad financial planning knowledge.
-Overall, the CFP program is shorter and less rigorous than the CFA program.
-If you think this could be the program for you, you can learn more about CFP certification requirements here.
+Overall, the CFP® program is shorter and less rigorous than the CFA program.
+If you think this could be the program for you, you can learn more about CFP® certification requirements here.

 Many advisors have multiple designations, which allow them to specialize competitively in their focuses.
 Let’s take a look at other common certifications and how they can help with your financial needs: